poLLib/invoice-webapp/README.md

 ## API Documentation

-The API provides endpoints for managing companies and invoices.
+The API provides endpoints for managing companies and invoices using JSON format.
 Below is a summary of the available endpoints:

 - **Companies**
-  - `GET /api/companies`: Get all companies.
+  - `GET /api/persons`: Get all companies.
-  - `POST /api/companies`: Create a new company.
+  - `POST /api/persons`: Create a new company.
-  - `GET /api/companies/:id`: Get a single company by ID.
+  - `GET /api/persons/:id`: Get a single company by ID.
-  - `PUT /api/companies/:id`: Update a company by ID.
+  - `PUT /api/persons/:id`: Update a company by ID.
   - `DELETE /api/companies/:id`: Delete a company by ID.
+  - `GET /api/persons/statistics` : Get statistics of each company.

 - **Invoices**
   - `GET /api/invoices`: Get all invoices.